Demographics of Australia: Immigration and country of birth

 In 2019, 30% of the Australian resident population, or 7,529,570 people, were born overseas.

 Australia's population has quadrupled since the end of World War I, much of this increase from immigration.
 Australia has the world's eighth-largest immigrant population, with immigrants accounting for 30% of the population, a higher proportion than in any other nation with a population of over 10 million.
+Asia is the largest source of immigrants in the 21st century.
+Net overseas migration reached a record level of 536,000 in 2022–23.
+Overall migration was 739,000 in 2022-23.
+Net permanent and long-term arrivals in 2023 were 447,790, the highest on record.
 Most immigrants are skilled, but the immigration quota includes categories for family members and refugees.

-The following table shows Australia's population by country of birth as estimated by the Australian Bureau of Statistics in 2021.
+The following table shows Australia's population by country of birth as estimated by the Australian Bureau of Statistics in 2023.
 It shows only countries or regions or birth with a population of over 100,000 residing in Australia.